 Please read about How To Create Event Rules if you’re new to the Event Rules in Vehicle Tracker.

-Create an Event Rule as usual using a Speeding Expression.
-Once selected, you will be shown a long form listing different road types used by OSM.
-For each type you’re required to provide a fallback speed limit.
-We have provided you with some values, however those should be adjusted to correspond to your region limits.
+3. Once selected, a form will be shown listing different road types.
+Fill on Limit for the speeds on each of those road types.
+We have provided you with some default values, however those should be adjusted to correspond to your region limits.

-Once you have filled in the fallback values, complete the Event Rule setup and click on save.
+4. Once you have filled the values, complete the Event Rule setup and click on Save at the end.